stashed/docs/docs/guides/latest/troubleshooting/permission-denided/index.md

 # Troubleshooting `"permission denied"` issue

 Sometimes the backup or restore fails due to permission issue.
 This can happen for various reasons.
-In this guide, we are going to explain the possible scenarios when this issue can arise and what you can do to solve it.
+In this guide, we are going to explain the known scenarios when this issue can arise and what you can do to solve it.

 ## Identifying the issue